 The Passumpsic River Tactical Basin Plan

 The Tactical Basin Plan for the Passumpsic River, developed by the Vermont Department of Environmental Conversation, is an assessment of the health of the watershed and defines strategies and actions to address high priority pollutants such as pathogens, sedimentation, and stream channel erosion.

 East Branch Passumpsic River

 The East Branch Passumpsic watershed drains approximately 80 square miles, with its headwaters originating in the town of Brighton in Essex County.
 Northern tributaries of the East Branch drain a large portion of the town of Newark and a small portion of Westmore.
 The main stem runs generally along Route 114 through Newark and into the town of Burke.
 The East Branch then flows south to Lyndon where it combines with the West Branch at the southern end of Darling Hill to become the Passumpsic River main stem.

 The West Branch Passumpsic River drains 66 square miles, beginning from its headwaters in the town of Westmore in Orleans County.
 The main stem flows along Route 5a and 5, flowing briefly through the town of Newark, through Sutton and Burke, and finally into Lyndon where it combines with the East Branch.
 Its main tributaries are Sutton River, Roundy Brook and Calendar Brook.

 Miller’s Run River

-Dishmill Brook is a major tributary to the East Branch Passumpsic River, draining approximately 6.6 square miles of Burke Mountain and flowing westerly to join the East Branch Passumpsic River in East Burke Village, just upstream of the East Burke Dam.
+Dishmill Brook is a major tributary to the East Branch Passumpsic River, draining approximately 6.6 square miles of Burke Mountain and flowing westerly to join the East Branch Passumpsic River in East Burke Village.

 The “Lower” Passumpsic River Watershed